moonkie

 Once the initial awe of holding that sweet bundle in your arms has passed, you may feel a great weight of responsibility settle on your shoulders to give your baby the absolute best: "What can I do to give my baby the best start in life?"

-Baby sensory activities help your baby explore the world around them, improve their overall well-being, and develop their cognitive, physical, and emotional skills.
+Sensory activities help children explore the world around them, improve their overall well-being, and develop their cognitive, physical, and emotional skills.
 For example, activities like music, tummy time, and playing with sensory toys are essential for your baby's healthy development.

 Why Are Sensory Activities Important for Babies?

-These activities help babies learn about the world while also developing their all-important physical and cognitive skills, like hand-eye coordination, pushing up, rolling over, sitting up, pulling up, grabbing, pulling, pinching, listening, smelling, tasting, and identifying textures and materials.
+These activities help babies learn about the world while also developing their all-important physical and cognitive skills, such as hand-eye coordination, pushing up, rolling over, sitting up, pulling up, grabbing, pinching, listening, smelling, tasting, and identifying textures and materials.

-Sensory activities play a crucial role in brain development as well.
+Sensory activities also play a crucial role in brain development.
 As a baby works on grasping, pulling, and experiencing various activities, food, and sensory toys, they are building neural connections (source).

-Perhaps less obvious is the role of sensory activities in helping babies grow in social health.
+Perhaps less obvious is the role of sensory activities in helping babies grow socially.
 Parents who spend lots of time holding their baby, looking them in the eye, talking to them, and playing with them encourage social connection and sensory stimulation, a combination essential to building relationships later in life (source).

-There are many different sensory activities you can try with your baby, but there is one common thread underlying them all: your baby is the doer, not the passive watcher.
+You can try many different sensory activities with your baby, but there is one common thread underlying them all: your baby is the doer, not the passive observer.
 Your baby must be the one doing the exploring, not idly sitting by watching things happen.

 For more on why this is important, read Are Montessori Toys Better for My Baby?
-There, we thoroughly explain sensory toys and their role in a child's early development.
+There, I thoroughly explain sensory toys and their role in a child's early development.

-Here are some of the most popular baby sensory activities you can do at home anytime.
+Here are some of the most popular baby sensory activities you can do at home.

 1. Tummy Time

 Tummy time is crucial for babies because it helps them develop their neck, back, and shoulder muscles.
-At first, a baby will only be able to lift his or her head, but with some time and practice, he or she will begin pushing up onto their hands for a better view and even roll over.
+At first, a baby will only be able to lift his head, but with some time and practice, he will begin pushing up onto his hands for a better view and even roll over.

-As your baby grows and becomes more able-bodied and mobile, you can prepare an area on the floor with lots of fun things for little hands to feel.
+As your little one grows and becomes more able-bodied and mobile, you can prepare an area on the floor with lots of fun things for those little hands to feel.

 2. Sensory Bins

 Sensory bins are containers filled with materials your baby can touch and explore.
 You can fill these bins with rice, sand, or water and add toys to encourage exploration.
-Baby should be able to sit up before introducing this activity.
+Your baby should be able to sit up before introducing this activity.

-Be mindful that the bin should be heavier than your baby because he or she may attempt to pull up or push up on the side.
+Be mindful that the bin should be heavier than your baby because she may attempt to pull up or push up on the side.
 Also, most babies will try to explore these little bits with their mouths.
-You should be right beside your little one as he or she experiences small materials.
+You should be right beside your little one as she experiences small materials.

 Here are a few ideas: